 a virtual Jaco robotic arm and hand (Kinova Assistive Robotics) (Fig. 2A, B1).
-In B2, where we had a more limited opportunity to collect data, we mapped four movements onto the four cardinal directions of a 2D workspace (Fig. S2).
+In B2, where we had a more limited opportunity to collect data, we mapped four movements onto the four cardinal directions of a 2D workspace (Fig. S2A).
 In both subjects, these mappings were done while retaining a body-centric reference scheme, i.e., virtual movements in the Y direction corresponded to respective imagined head (positive) and feet (negative) actions.
 We measured the representational structure of the sub-selected movements across three experiments: 1) in the open-loop experiment (OL), subjects were instructed to imagine performing the movement associated with a cued cardinal direction (green square, 2B).
 They did not receive any visual feedback of their mental state, providing a window into open-loop sensorimotor representations.
 This open-loop data was used to seed a discrete real-time neural classifier (Methods).
 2) In the first closed-loop experiment (CL1), the subject now received real-time visual feedback of the classifier output via a red arrow (Fig. 2C, right) pointing in the respective axis (X, Y, Z) associated with the decoded movement class.
 The visual feedback allows the subject to adapt their sensorimotor representations online to correctly orient the arrow (Fig. 2C).
 3) The second closed-loop experiment (CL2) followed the same procedure as CL1, with the difference that the weights of the decoder were updated with CL1 data.
 To update the weights, we assumed in CL1 that the user always intended to direct the decoded arrow toward the cued target (Methods, (Gilja et al., 2012)).
 Together, CL1 and CL2 provide a window into how the sensorimotor representational structure adapts to two BCI-specific contexts.
 Each day, we carried out the procedure of first starting with OL and initializing a new decoder, and culminating in CL2.
 Note that in all these initial experiments, there was no robot motion, either during open-loop data collection or during closed-loop control; we were primarily focused on the stability and flexibility of the discrete neural commands in the open-loop and closed-loop settings.

 For optimal somatotopy-based BCI decoding, neural features were preprocessed using spatial and temporal averaging and running the decoder at slower rates (between 5-10Hz, Methods and see (Branco et al., 2018)).
-These preprocessing steps significantly increased spatial SNR and improved single-trial consistency (see Fig. S3 for a single session, p≤0.01).
+These preprocessing steps significantly increased spatial SNR and improved single-trial consistency (see Fig. S3A-B for a single session, p≤0.01).

 Discriminability of representations is higher during closed-loop BCI control